turnerbenjamin/pl-400-revision-notes/1_extend_user_experience_10_15/1_client_scripting.md

 #### XRM

 The Xrm object is globally available in the code without need for the execution context.
-It contains methods a variety of APIS:
+It contains a variety of APIs:

 ##### Xrm.App